What is the Tufts CTSI Pilot Studies Program?

 Yes, you may apply again.
 However, your funding request must be for a new project; a follow-on project previously supported through the program will not be considered.
 If you have served as a PI or a Multiple PI (Co-PI) on two Tufts CTSI pilot awards, you will not be eligible to apply as key personnel for another award until five years from the end date of your last award.
 For example, a PI who received a second pilot award that ended in 2016 will not be eligible to re-apply as a PI or Multiple PI (Co-PI) until 2021.
 To be considered for new funding, you must comply with all prior award reporting requirements.
 Failure to report study outcomes may preclude you or your research team members from being eligible for new Tufts CTSI funding.

-Selected Tufts CTSI Pilot Studies Program projects will be supported for one year, beginning May 1, 2020 and ending April 30, 2021, pending official approval of our funding agency, NIH/NCATS.
-Please make sure to review all post-award procedures and requirements for details on prior approval process and timeline available here.
+Selected Tufts CTSI Pilot Studies Program projects will be supported for one year, beginning May 1, 2021 and ending April 30, 2022, pending official approval of our funding agency, NIH/NCATS.
+Please make sure to review all post-award procedures and requirements for details on the prior approval process and timeline.

 What are the different types of funding levels?